 The authors then estimate treatment effects at varying transfer intensities.
-Their analysis confirms that on average the effects of the transfers on regional growth are positive, and they find no evidence of a lower bound with even small transfers generating positive effects.
+Their analysis confirms that on average, the effects of the transfers on regional growth are positive, and they find no evidence of a lower bound with even small transfers generating positive effects.
 Their analysis also allows them to draw conclusions on the optimal distribution of funds.
 For example, they find that around 18 percent of regions received funding above what they define as the "maximum desirable treatment intensity" (a level of transfers of 1.3 percent of GDP, beyond which they cannot reject that there are zero effects on growth).
-Had funds been redistributed away towards regions with lower transfer intensities average regional growth in income per capita would have been higher.
-The authors' wider results highlight a key trade off in policy making to reduce regional disparities - an increase in convergence may come at the expense of lower aggregate growth.
+Had funds been redistributed away towards regions with lower transfer intensities, average regional growth in income per capita would have been higher.
+The authors' broader implications highlight a key trade off in policy making to reduce regional disparities, as an increase in convergence may come at the expense of lower aggregate growth.

-Blouri and Ehrlich (2020) come to a similar conclusion that a budget-neutral redistribution of Structural Funds could have resulted in higher welfare gains.
-They include regional transfers in a structural general equilibrium model which incorporates population mobility, inter-regional trade and agglomeration externalities.
-This allows them to derive an optimal allocation of the different EU funding streams and suggests that wage subsidies are best targeted to lagging peripheral regions, whereas transport investments lead to higher aggregate welfare gains in more productive, core regions, although in this case at the expense of increased regional income inequality (see also Fajgelbaum and Gaubert (2020) who analyse a similar question in a US context).
+Blouri and Ehrlich (2020) reach a similar conclusion, finding that a budgetneutral redistribution of Structural Funds could have resulted in higher welfare gains.
+They incorporate regional transfers in a structural general equilibrium model featuring population mobility, inter-regional trade, and agglomeration externalities.
+This framework allows them to derive an optimal allocation of EU funding streams, suggesting that wage subsidies are most effective when directed toward lagging peripheral regions, while transport investments generate larger aggregate welfare gains in more productive core regions, although at the cost of increased regional income inequality.
+A similar question is explored in the U.S. context by Fajgelbaum and Gaubert (2020).

 Two examples of large-scale regional development programmes in the US are the Tennessee Valley Authority (TVA), the effects of which are evaluated in the Kline and Moretti (2014) and the Appalachian Regional Commission (ARC) analysed by Isserman and Rephann (1995) and Glaeser and Gottlieb (2008).
 The TVA involved very substantial investment in public infrastructure including transport, energy and schools with an aim of attracting manufacturing activity.
-Funding ran from the 1930s to 2000, with expenditure peaking in the 1940s and 1950s, (with transfers per household of around 10 percent of average income).
-The targeted area spanned four US States: nearly all of Tennessee plus parts of Kentucky, Alabama and Mississippi.
-In their evaluation, Kline and Moretti (2014) construct control areas from other potential regional authorities which were proposed but did not go head for political reasons.
-They find that over the longrun the investment did generate structural change - shifting employment from agriculture to manufacturing - and the change in the composition of employment led to increased household income growth.
+Funding ran from the 1930s to 2000, with expenditure peaking in the 1940s and 1950s.
+The targeted area spanned four US states: nearly all of Tennessee and parts of Kentucky, Alabama and Mississippi.
+In their evaluation, Kline and Moretti (2014) construct control areas from other potential regional authorities which were proposed but did not go ahead for political reasons.
+They find that over the long-run, the investment generated structural change and household income growth.
 They identify a significant role for agglomeration externalities, with the TVA counties remaining an attractive location for new manufacturing even after the cessation of public funding.